The Glasgow Girls were a group of women artists and designers active in Glasgow at the turn of the twentieth century.

-The late 19th century and early 20th centuries were a period of economic prosperity for Glasgow, with more money leading to greater commercial patronage for local artists.
+The late nineteenth century and early twentieth centuries were a period of economic prosperity for Glasgow, with more money leading to greater commercial patronage for local artists.
 Glasgow developed as an important centre for avant-garde design and innovation in Europe, in a period known today as The Glasgow Style.
 Three important groups associated with the Glasgow Style today are The Glasgow Four, The Glasgow Boys and The Glasgow Girls, who all made vital contributions to the style.

 The term Glasgow Girls was first made by William Buchanan in an essay for the Scottish Arts Council in 1968 that accompanied a Glasgow Boys exhibition, although his use of the term is seen today as an ironic reference rather than a real categorisation.
 In 1990 Jude Burkhauser organised the survey exhibition Glasgow Girls: Women in Art and Design 1880-1920, aimed at redressing the imbalanced historical preference for male artists, bringing to attention the hugely important role women played in the development of the Glasgow Style.

 Who were the Glasgow Girls?

 Members included in the group are Bessie MacNicol, Margaret Macdonald, Helen Paxton Brown, Annie French, Jessie Marion King and Frances Macdonald.
 Fra Newbery, the head of Glasgow School of Art at the time is often credited for her contribution to this period of women’s enlightenment; she provided many opportunities for women to study or pursue teaching roles.
 The Glasgow Society of Lady Artists, founded in 1882, also provided a supportive platform for meeting and exhibiting work.